Emlyn Hughes: 1960s

 In February 1967, after 28 appearances for Blackpool, Hughes joined Liverpool, managed by Bill Shankly, for £65,000.
 Hughes made his Liverpool debut in a 2–1 league win over Stoke City at Anfield on 4 March 1967.
 He scored his first goal in a 6–0 defeat of Newcastle United at Anfield on 26 August the same year.

+If he'd have cost five times that he would have been worth it.
+It's debatable if there's a better player in the game.
+He's got everything; ability, guts, he's quick, good in the air – you name it, he has it.